qq945527200/learngit/readme.txt

-git is a vertion control system. git is free software.
+git is a distributed vertion control system. git is free software.